Check full schedule, candidates list and result date

 Date before which election shall be completed: 10th October 2024 (Thursday)

-Political parties like- Bhartiya Janata Party, Indian National Congress, Indian National Lok Dal, Aam Aadmi Party, and several other parties have announced their candidates from the Julana Constituency.
-Here is the list of 12 candidates contesting in Haryana Assembly Elections 2024 from Julana constituency:
+Major political parties- Bharatiya Janata Party, Indian National Congress, Indian National Lok Dal, Aam Aadmi Party, and several others have announced their candidates from the Rewari Constituency.
+Here is the list of 10 candidates contesting in Haryana Assembly Elections 2024 from Rewari constituency:

 |Candidate Name